bigfix/developer.bigfix.com/site/reference/types/string.md

 # pre &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &amp;lt;pre&amp;gt; (preformatted) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;pre&lt; (preformatted) tag modified by the first given string.

 # pre of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &amp;lt;pre&amp;gt; (preformatted) tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;pre&lt; (preformatted) tag.

 # preference &lt;string&gt; : preference